weaviate/weaviate-io/developers/contributor-guide/current/getting-started/improving-docs.md

 * `for` loop

 The for statement executes a block of code repeatedly.
-It is wriiten in the following manner:
+It is written in the following manner:

 ```
 {% raw %}